raoshaab/Win-Wallpaper/README.md

-# Win-Wallpaper
+# :window: :desktop_computer: Win-Wallpaper

+This script will help you to changes your wallpapers randomly on minute,hourly or daily basis.
-Windows Wallpaper Changes every hour, using python for downloading random wallpapers from unsplash then using powershell script to set the desktpo wallpaper.
+Using python3 for downloading random wallpapers from unsplash then using powershell script to set the desktop wallpaper and automating these stuff with Task Scheduler .

 ### Requirement